How To Use Google Trends For PR - Guide 2022 (new)

 To make things easier we will be sticking with 'healthy drinks' as our trend keyword.
 This will make idea generation easier than going with Cannes, plus it's a product/brand opportunity too.

-OK, as an example we are a Matcha tea drinks brand.
+Okay, as an example we are a Matcha tea drink brand.
 We have searched for health drinks trends and also noticed that in related topics it is a 'Breakout' topic.
 We know that healthy drinks get searched for around key times of the year and we want to get in on the action with some strategic PR.

 The next steps would be to review peak interest, check the context behind the peak interest, start to gather initial press release ideas.

-You should then reach out to media contacts who have covered this before and ask them about what would be interesting to see and hear.
+You should then reach out to media contacts who have covered this before.
 This is a great PR positioning opportunity - as long as you can provide the quality content to back this up.